 Temporary disability, such as an injury, serious medical condition, or even pregnancy, can be covered by short-term disability payments obtained through private insurers, state insurance programs and they may be part of an employer's compensation to employees.
 Whether the payments are taxable depends on how and when they are paid.

 As a basic starting point, all income you receive is taxable unless it is expressly exempted.
-Such exemptions include worker’s compensation payments and compensatory damages awarded through litigation.
+Such exemptions include worker’s compensation payments and certain compensatory damages awarded through litigation.
 However, short-term disability payments received under an insurance policy are not exempt, though you may not be liable for additional taxes on such payments if you have already borne the cost of taxation through the structure of the plan.

 Employer disability benefits

 There are several exemptions to the basic rule that you must report payments contributed by an employer.
 You do not have to report as income any payments you receive as reimbursement for medical care because these are presumably paid with after-tax dollars.
-But a reimbursement will reduce the amount of your medical cost deduction, and any reimbursements in excess of your actual cost are taxable.
+But a reimbursement will reduce the amount of your medical cost deduction, and any reimbursements in excess of your actual cost are normally taxable.

-Benefits received for loss of income under a no-fault car insurance policy are not taxable.
-As well as payments received for loss of a limb or permanent disfigurement if based on the injury and not on missed work.
+Benefits received for loss of income under a no-fault car insurance policy are not taxable as well as payments received for loss of a limb or permanent disfigurement if based on the injury and not on missed work.

 Let an expert do your taxes for you, start to finish with TurboTax Live Full Service.
 Or you can get your taxes done right, with experts by your side with TurboTax Live Assisted.
 File your own taxes with confidence using TurboTax.
 Just answer simple questions, and we’ll guide you through filing your taxes with confidence.
 Whichever way you choose, get your maximum refund guaranteed.